The Great Cthulhu

 Sandy got his start in the game industry at Chaosium in 1980, working on tabletop roleplaying games.
 His best-known work from that time is the cult game Call of Cthulhu, which has been translated into many languages and is still played worldwide.
 He also worked on many other published projects such as Runequest, Stormbringer, Elfquest, and even the Ghostbusters RPG.
 He was instrumental in the creation of dozens of scenario packs and expansions for these projects.
-In addition, Sandy acted as developer on the original Arkham Horror board game.
-He is still on Chaosium’s Board of Directors.
+In addition, Sandy acted as developer on the original Arkham Horror board game, and was formerly on Chaosium’s Board of Directors.

 Lincoln Petersen is the second game designer for Petersen Games.
 He often has fits trying to drag out playtesting of our board games for far longer than is probably necessary to find if every interaction in the game is how he wants it.
 He loves long walks on Yuggoth in the blistering emerald shine of the green pyramid and getting his brain canister polished at the laboratory.